 Name of the Director Mr. Ganesh N. Nayak, Executive Director Number of shares held in the Company 246,278 (Two Forty Six Thousand Two Hundred Seventy Eight) (0.02% of the total paid-up share capital of the Company) Mr. Ganesh N. Nayak is not holding any shares as a beneficial owner.
-Terms and conditions of re-appointment Sr. No. Remuneration Amount (₹ In mio.)
+Terms and conditions of re-appointment As mentioned in the resolution and explanatory statement.
+Sr. No. Remuneration Amount (₹ In mio.)
 1. Fixed 72.00 2.
-Variable 68.00 Total remun eration 140.00 Total remuneration drawn in Financial Year ended on March 31, 2024 pay was recommended by the NRC to the Board for payment.
+Variable 68.00 Total remuneration 140.00 Total remuneration drawn in Financial Year ended on March 31, 2024 Notes: Fixed pay is paid during the Financial Year ended on March 31, 2024 and the variable pay was recommended by the NRC to the Board for payment.
 Fixed portion includes salary and other allowances and variable portion includes commission.
 In addition to fixed pay and variable pay, Mr. Ganesh N. Nayak is entitled to Company's PF contribution, perquisites and leave benefits.
 Further, Mr. Ganesh N. Nayak has not received any remuneration from the subsidiary companies of Zydus Group, except ₹ 1.00 mio.
 (Rupees One Million only) towards sitting fees for attending the Board and committee meetings of Zydus Wellness Limited, the subsidiary company.
-Attendance in Board, Committee and General meetings in Financial Year ended on March 31, 2024 Mr. (Janesh N. Navak has attended all the Roard. ( ommittee and (Jeneral meetings Declaration Mr. Ganesh N. Nayak is not debarred or disqualified from being appointed or continuing as a director of any company by the Securities and Exchange Board of India / Ministry of Corporate Affairs or any such statutory authority.
+Attendance in Board, Committee and General meetings in Financial Year ended on March 31, 2024 Mr (-anoch N Navak hac attended all the Roard (ommittee and (-eneral meetings Declaration Mr. Ganesh N. Nayak is not debarred or disqualified from being appointed or continuing as a director of any company by the Securities and Exchange Board of India / Ministry of Corporate Affairs or any such statutory authority.